hkmandali/System-Design/README.md

 Some of the initial steps which can be thought/clarified during the inital phase of the design

-* why do we need that system
+* Why do we need that system
 * requirements and goals of the system
 * capacity estimation and constraints
 * some design considerations ( to restrict ourselves into specific module/s )